ratwolfzero/hopalong_python/README.md

 # hopalong_python
 Calculate and display the "Hopalong" attractor

 The inventor of Hopalong is Barry Martin from Aston University in Birmingham/England.
 A. K. Dewdney described these fractals in September 1986 in the magazine Scientific American and made them famous.
-The German edition Spektrum der Wissenschaft distributed Hopalong in Germany in the November 1986 issue with a translation of this article in the Computer-Kurzweil section.
+The German edition Spektrum der Wissenschaft distributed Hopalong in Germany with a translation of this article in the Computer-Kurzweil section.
 “Hüpfer” is the German name for Hopalong (hop-along, keep hopping).

 This Python programs can calculate and display the “Hopalong” attractor